 As Eason previously noted, engaging with third-party suppliers who have built a relationship with Google might be the best way to negotiate Google Workspace prices and tweak subscriptions to be more tailored to your needs.

 Google Workspace Business Starter

-- Ideal for freelance work, mom and pop shops, small businesses that don’t require much storage space.
+- Small businesses that don’t require much storage space

 Google Workspace Business Standard